Smaller Language Models are Better Black-box Machine-Generated Text Detectors

-In practice, however, in many cases where we want to distinguish between machine-generated text and human-written text we do not know what models could have been used to generated a sequence, or even if we do know the model, we might not have access to its loss on a given sequence (e.g. ChatGPT), or access might be behind a paywall (e.g. GPT3).
-Therefore, in this paper we set out to explore the detection of machine-generated text without having knowledge about the generative model.
-We do this by exploring whether the same curvature measure can be used to cross-detect text generated by ~\textit{models other than the target generative model}, and under what conditions such cross-detection performs best.
-We use surrogate detector models, whose loss functions we do have access to.
-Then, we run the curvature test using the surrogate (see Figure~\ref{fig:methodology}) and compare detection power with the same test, but using the true generator's loss.
+In practice, however, we often want to distinguish between machine-generated text and human-written text in situations where we do not know which model could have been used as the generator --- and even if we do know the generator, we might not have access to its likelihood function (e.g. ChatGPT), or access might be behind a paywall (e.g. GPT3).
+Therefore, in this paper we set out to explore the detection of machine-generated text without knowledge of the generator.
+We do this by exploring whether it is possible to use the curvature metric measured on one language model (a \textit{detector} model) to identify machine-generated text generated by another language model (~\textit{the generator}), and under what conditions such cross-detection performs best.
+We use surrogate detector models, whose likelihood functions we do have access to.
+Then, we run the curvature test using the surrogate (see Figure~\ref{fig:methodology}) and compare detection power with the same test, but using the true generator's likelihood.